unreasonablyEffective42/microLisp/README.md

 To build, clone the repository
 `git clone [https://github.com/unreasonablyeffective42/microlisp`
-and from the directory ./MicroLisp, enter: `./BUILD` Then you can run from a new terminal with `microlisp -ip` Optionally you can pass it a file to load as well `microlisp -i file.scm`
+and from the directory ./MicroLisp, enter: `./BUILD` Then you can run from a new terminal with `microlisp -ip` Optionally you can pass it a file to load as well `microlisp -flags file.scm`

 To build it yourself, navigate to the MicroLisp directory then `javac -d ./out ./src/*.java` To run just `java -cp ./out/ MicroLisp` + optional files to be loaded.

+After building try `microlisp ./examples/lists.scm ./examples/examples.scm ./examples/primetest.scm`

 Currently there are two example files, use `microlisp -ip lists.scm examples.scm` to use the examples in examples.scm The flags to pass are: